 We all know the physical benefits to running.
 I won’t waste your time by repeating them here.
-However, people who don’t run, often miss the non-physical benefits.
+However, people who don’t run often miss the non-physical benefits.
 To me, these are even more valuable than the physical ones.

 - Running provides me with “think time.”
-I don’t know about you, but I am so busy these days that I rarely have time to think.
-Yet, I know instinctively that I really can’t accomplish anything signicant without serious reflection, dreaming, and planning.
+I don’t know about you, but I can be so busy I rarely have enough time to think.
+Yet, I know instinctively that I really can’t accomplish anything significant without serious reflection, dreaming, and planning.

-What they don’t realize is that if they would just do it, they would be more energetic for the rest of the day.
+What they don’t realize is that if they would just hit the pavement for thirty minutes in the morning, they would be more energetic for the rest of the day.
 Running clears your mind, improves circulation, and eliminates toxins.
 I never feel better than right after a good run.

 I have often told Gail, “Whatever you do, please make sure I keep running.
 Nothing I do pays more dividends than this.”
 Who knew that there were so many non-physical benefits?

 Question: What other non-physical benefits do you see to running (or walking)?
 You can leave a comment by clicking here.